There are two factors to consider when choosing a time to visit Tanzania – the wildlife and the crowds.

-- June, July, August, September & October – Afternoon temperatures are usually between 20°C/68°F and 30°C/86°F and vary greatly according to altitude and location.
-Most days have a fine, clear sky and sunny weather.
-It cools off at night; be sure to pack warm clothing because morning game drives in open vehicles will be cold- especially in the northern parks.
-These are the coldest and least humid months and the most pleasant time of the year to visit the coastal areas.
+- June, July, August, September & October – These are the coldest and least humid months and the most pleasant time of year to visit the coastal areas.
 There is very little rain in most of the country.
+Afternoon temperatures are usually between 20°C/68°F and 30°C/86°F and vary greatly according to altitude and location.
+Most days there will be a fine, clear sky and sunny weather.
+It cools off at night; be sure to pack warm clothing because morning game drives in open vehicles will be cold—especially in the northern parks.

 Wet season – November to May

-During most of the Wet season, afternoon temperatures are more consistent throughout the country (a bit above or below 30°C/86°F) but will be colder above 1,300m/4,265ft.
+During most of the Wet season, afternoon temperatures are more consistent throughout the country (around 30°C/86°F) but will be colder above 1,300m/4,265ft.
 Morning temperatures are more moderate, but still cold in most northern parks due to the high altitude.
-It is advised to pack a windproof jacket and warm sweater for early morning game drives in open vehicles.
+It is advisable to pack a windproof jacket and warm sweater for early morning game drives in open vehicles.

-- November & December – ‘Short rains‘ – A period of about a month of short rains which occurs sometime between November and December.
+- November & December – ‘Short rains‘ – A period of about a month of short rains occurs sometime in November and December.
 Its timing is unpredictable and, in Northern Tanzania, it can even happen in October.
 The rains will rarely interfere with your safari.